About the Founder

 With the important role of the horse throughout history, it is incomprehensible to Megan that these noble creatures are betrayed by their owners and a predatory industry.
 Rescue groups are doing what they can to intervene, and Megan is an advocate for reform.

 “While it is illegal to eat horse meat in the states, our government is sending thousands of our horses overseas for slaughter and human consumption.
-We must pass the Safe Act HR1942 so that our horses can no longer be sent to kill pens,” she says.
+We must pass the Safe Guard American Foods Act HR 961 so that our horses can no longer be sent to kill pens,” she says.

 “I know first hand what this loving project means to Megan and everyone who is involved with A Place For Peanut.
 I’ve seen the minis, the horses and even Snowflake the donkey, and you can actually sense their gratitude.
 It’s a lot of time and work for those involved, and the more that are saved from the kill pens and given good homes…well it just makes the world a better place.
 The minis doing therapy with sick kids is awe inspiring.
 If you’ve got a few bucks to help out, it’s greatly appreciated.”